broadinstitute/warp/pipelines/skylab/optimus/Optimus.changelog.md

+# 5.8.3
-2023-06-08 (Date of Last commit)
+2023-06-15 (Date of Last Commit)

+* Updated the FastqProcessing.wdl.
+This update has no impact on the Optimus workflow
 * Added h5ad as a format option for the cell by gene matrix output.
 The h5ad has the same layers and global attributes (unstructured data in h5ad) as the previous Loom output
 * Added Dropseq cell metrics to Multiome and Optimus workflows

-# 5.8.3
-2023-05-31 (Date of Last Commit)

-* Updated the FastqProcessing.wdl.
-This update has no impact on the Optimus workflow

 # 5.8.2
 2023-05-11 (Date of Last Commit)